Tandem Computers: NonStop II

 In 1981, all T/16 CPUs were replaced by the NonStop II.
 Its main difference from the T/16 was support for occasional 32-bit addressing via a user-switchable "extended data segment".
-This supported the next ten years of growth in software and was a huge advantage over the T/16 or HP 3000.
-Unfortunately, visible registers remained 16-bit, and this unplanned addition to the instruction set required executing many instructions per memory reference compared to most 32-bit minicomputers.
+This supported the next ten years of growth in software and was an advantage over the T/16 or HP 3000.
+Visible registers remained 16-bit, and this unplanned addition to the instruction set required executing many instructions per memory reference compared to most 32-bit minicomputers.
 All subsequent TNS computers were hampered by this instruction set inefficiency.
-Also, the NonStop II lacked wider internal data paths and so required additional microcode steps for 32-bit addresses.
+As the NonStop II lacked wider internal data paths, it had to use additional microcode steps for 32-bit addresses.
 A NonStop II CPU had three boards, using chips and design similar to the T/16.
 The NonStop II also replaced core memory with battery-backed DRAM memory.

 NonStop TXP

 In 1983, the NonStop TXP CPU was the first entirely new implementation of the TNS instruction set architecture.
 It was built from standard TTL chips and Programmed Array Logic chips, with four boards per CPU module.
 It had Tandem's first use of cache memory.
 It had a more direct implementation of 32-bit addressing, but still sent them through 16-bit adders.
 A wider microcode store allowed a major reduction in the cycles executed per instruction; speed increased to 2.0 MIPS.
 It used the same rack packaging, controllers, backplane, and buses as before.
 The Dynabus and I/O buses had been overdesigned in the T/16 so they would work for several generations of upgrades.